chef-boneyard/netapp_e-cookbook/README.md

 ### Attributes ###
 This resource has the following attributes:

 * `name` string.
-Required, name_attibute.
+Required, name_attribute.
 The user-label to assign to the new disk storage pool.
 * `storage_system` IP address string.
 Required.
 IP address of the storage system being managed by the proxy.
 * `disk_drive_ids` array of strings.
 The identifiers of the disk drives to use for creating the storage pool.
 Required for disk_pool creation.
 * `raid_level` String, Required.
 The RAID configuration for the new storage pool. = ['raidUnsupported', 'raidAll', 'raid0', 'raid1', 'raid3', 'raid5', 'raid6', 'raidDiskPool', '__UNDEFINED'],